Setting Up a Linux VM

-The Integration Platform development environment requires the use of several third-party products to implement various parts of the overall solution.
-These include
+The Streaming Integration Platform development environment requires the use of several third-party products to implement various parts of the overall solution.
+To simplify the configuration of the development environment, these tools are provided in a preconfigured Linux VM that can be downloaded and run locally using Windows Hyper-V.

 - Redpanda (Kafka) with a console accessible at https://192.168.200.2:8084